 Yoruba Mythology AI Videos

-Direct the cosmology of the Orishas in your browser with Morphic's Yoruba mythology AI video generator.
-Generate Yoruba mythology video scenes like Shango hurling lightning with his double axe, Oshun beside her river in gold and honey, or Obatala descending on a golden chain to shape the first land, and pair them with the Speech and Music tools to layer narration and a talking-drum score.
-Stitch the scenes into a Yoruba mythology episode.
+Direct the Orishas in your browser with Morphic's Yoruba mythology AI video generator.
+Generate Shango hurling lightning or Obatala descending a golden chain, add narration and talking drums with Speech and Music, then stitch a Yoruba mythology episode.

 Yoruba mythology figures you can direct